1.1.0¶ ↑

 tolerate the inexistence of

-in the installed ruby, likenet-http
+opensslin the installed ruby, likenet-httpdoes. -

-backed origins (instead of always theSocket
+on_connection_openedandon_connection_closedwill yield theOpenSSL::SSL::SSLSocketinstance forhttpsbacked origins (instead of always theSocketinstance).

 Bugfixes¶ ↑